 Additional Method for Inserting a Page Break in Google Docs

-If you are using a lot of page breaks in Google Docs then you might be looking for a faster way to do this, such as a combination of keys on your keyboard.
+If you are using a lot of page breaks in Google Docs, then you might be looking for a faster way to do this, such as a combination of keys on your keyboard.

-Fortunately there is a keyboard shortcut for page breaks in Google Docs.
+Fortunately, there is a keyboard shortcut for page breaks in Google Docs.

 If you place your cursor at the point in the document where you want the page break, then press Ctrl + Enter on your keyboard, then Google Docs will insert a page break at that location.

-Does your document have page numbers on it, but you would also like to include information about the total number of pages in the document?
+Does your document have page numbers on it, but would you also like to include information about the total number of pages in the document?
 Learn how to add a page count in Google Docs and get page numbers that are of the format “Page X of Y.”

 How to Remove a Google Docs Page Break

-If you have manually added a page break in Google Docs you might need to remove it if the layout of your document changes.
+If you have manually added a page break in Google Docs, you might need to remove it if the layout of your document changes.

-Fortunately you can remove a page break in Google Docs by placing your cursor below the break, then pressing the Backspace key until the break has been deleted.
+Fortunately, you can remove a page break in Google Docs by placing your cursor below the break, then pressing the Backspace key until the break has been deleted.

 More Information on Page Breaks in Google Docs

-While page breaks in a document can be useful for helping to control what information appears on what page, they can cause a lot of problems down the road if you adjust your page margins, or decide to change the number of columns in the document.
-While Microsoft Word includes an option for this by default, you would need to download an ad on for Google Docs if you wish to view formatting marks there.
+While page breaks in a document can be useful for helping to control what information appears on what page, they can cause a lot of problems down the road if you adjust your page margins or decide to change the number of columns in the document.
+While Microsoft Word includes an option for this by default, you would need to download an add-on for Google Docs if you wish to view formatting marks there.
 However, this may be worth it if you run into this problem a lot, especially when managing existing page breaks in the document.

-When learning about page breaks in Docs you may have also noticed that there was an option on that menu for something called “Section breaks.”
+When learning about page breaks in Docs, you may have also noticed that there was an option on that menu for something called “Section breaks.”

-A section break works a little differently than a page break, in that it allows you to create different parts of your document.
+A section break works a little differently than a page break in that it allows you to create different parts of your document.
 You can use either the Section break (next page) option if you would like to create a section and start it on a new page, or you can choose the Section break (continuous) option if you want to start the section at a spot in the middle of a page.

-Section breaks offer some additional flexibility with your document layout, and can be useful in longer documents, or documents that have a number of distinct parts.
+Section breaks offer some additional flexibility with your document layout and can be useful in longer documents or documents that have a number of distinct parts.